matic-insurance/assignment-kittens-store/README.md

 As you work on your solution you will inevitably have questions - please send all inquiries via Slack.
 We are happy to assist and help

+### Tools

+You are free to use any tool, infrastructure, technology you would like.
+However, it would be nice to see how you can use **AWS** to solve the task.

 ### Requirements

 We would like to see a solution that has following traits: